Lungworm: 'The best advice is for dog owners to know it's here'

 Archant

-Dog owners are be warned to be vigilant for a potentially fatal dog disease, which although rare in Norfolk has been reported in the county.
+Dog owners are being warned to be vigilant for a potentially fatal dog disease, which although rare in Norfolk has been reported in the county.

 Once only confined to 'hotspots' in the south of the England, lungworm - a type of parasite which affects dogs and foxes- is now considered to be an emerging disease which is becoming more common across the country.